getappmap/appmap-js/docs/reference/appmap-java.md

   }
 }
 ```
-No AppMaps will be generated for the tests in `UnrecordedTestClass`.
+No AppMap Data will be generated for the tests in `UnrecordedTestClass`.

 ## System Properties